Qiskit/samplomatic/CONTRIBUTING.md

 The `.html` documentation will be rendered at `docs/_build` (with the index being available at `docs/_build/html/index.html`).

+The documentation content doesn't yet promise to reflect the final state of the public interface of the project, and is liable to change.
+Presently, these are the guidelines for what is included:

+ * All top-level modules, with members defined by their `__all__` or, if absent, `dir()`
+ * All top-level packages, with members as defined by the their `__init__`
+ * Manual inclusion of hand-picked second level packages / modules (e.g. `samplomatic.samplex.node`)
+ * Manual handling of promoted members

 ### Adding to the changelog